bretton/minio-incinerator/README.md

 Accept the self-signed certificate TWICE.
 First is for nginx, second minio.
 Remember, this is not a production-ready environment.

-Login with user "admin" and password "demopassword" to access the dashboard.
+Login with user `demoadmin` and `NP4c2KzyESKCIEsDk2I2Dmb2HAFsGSxec30Uxiqz` to access the dashboard.

 You can now create a bucket and explore settings.